ulf-rodened/remarkable-basil/content/posts/how-to-display-charts-on-a-static-web-site-with-node-red.md

 ![](/images/vega.png)

 To create the Plotly charts I created python scripts and used the pythonshell node to execute the script to output the chart.
+The time serie is the Microsoft stock price that is submitted from Alphavantage.
+The latest 100 days are downloaded when the script is run.
 For the Vega Lite chart I took one of the examples and made the output of the chart to Github in json format.

 The extra node used in this example are: